 ami_window_height indicates the height, in number of pixels, of the bounding window defining a region of the associated media video to apply the attenuation map carried by the display attenuation map track to.

 ami_quality_metric indicates the type of the objective quality metric used for the measured quality reduction value resulting from applying the attenuation map to the video content and assigned to the ami_quality_reduction field.
-The semantics of the values assigned to this field are as follows (Table 3).
+The semantics of the values assigned to this field are described in Table 5.

-Table 3 Semantics of the values assigned to ami_quality_metric
+Semantics of the values assigned to ami_quality_metric.